DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 {{% tab "NuGet" %}}

 <div class="alert alert-warning">
-  <strong>Note:</strong> This installation will not instrument applications running in IIS.
-To instrument applications running in IIS, follow the Windows machine-wide installation process.
+  <strong>Note:</strong> This installation does not instrument applications running in IIS.
+For applications running in IIS, follow the Windows machine-wide installation process.
 </div>

 To install the .NET Tracer per-application:

 1. Add the `Datadog.Monitoring.Distribution` [NuGet package][1] to your application.

 [1]: https://www.nuget.org/packages/Datadog.Monitoring.Distribution
 {{% /tab %}}